EpistasisLab/KRAGEN/readme.md

 - Leverage the query history feature to maintain continuity in problem-solving or knowledge exploration sessions.

 ---

+## Stopping KRAGEN
+To stop KRAGEN from running, you can use this command:
+While the KRAGEN **GUI** is running, press `ctrl+c` to stop it and wait for the process to exit.
+Then, to stop all running containers, run: `docker compose stop`, or to remove the containers, run: `docker compose down`

 ## Special Thanks To: